 Of the \$196 million in pooled endowment investment, \$161 million are UMS Endowments and \$35 million are Affiliates Endowments.
-The fair value of the UMS Endowments is reported as part of the 'Endowment Investments' in the accompanying Condensed Statements of Net Position, and the fair value of the Affiliates Endowments is reported in the Statements of Fiduciary Net Position as 'Investment in UMS endowment pool'.
+The fair value of the UMS Endowments is reported as

 The UMS endowment distribution formula is designed to smooth market volatility.
 The method uses a 3-year market value average with a percentage-spending rate applied.
 The spending rate applied in FY17 thru FY21 was 4.5%.